 Unless Guru also supports Rahu, the subsequent Guru period may signal a collapse of relationships built upon the premise of Rahu's false aesthetic.
 (This is one of the reasons that marriages contracted during Rahu periods of any length are inherently problematic in the long term.)

 If Rahu = yuti or receives drishti of Shani, then Shani periods will tend to bring Professor Rahu teaching in classroom-2 back to the conventional permission levels despite Rahu's contradictory impulse to disregard the lawful limits on speech and wealth.
 (Internal conflict.)

-Rahu influenced by Shani experiences more constraint to the basic conditions of family lineage, and despite self-reevaluation persists in a programme of diligent effort necessary to acquire a persuasive voice, wealth and knowledge
+Rahu influenced by Shani experiences more constraint to the basic conditions of family lineage, and despite self-reevaluation persists in a programme of diligent effort necessary to acquire a persuasive voice, valuable goods and conserved knowledge

 Rahu + Mangala or receiving drishti of Kuja provides an engine of dynamic, aggressive, competitive energy which propels Professor Rahu teaching in classroom-2 into the highest echelons of voice-empowerment and knowledge during Rahu period, and also during Mangala periods to a lesser extent.